world-federation-of-advertisers/cross-media-measurement/docs/gke/kingdom-deployment.md

   --define image_repo_prefix=halo-kingdom-demo
 ```

-You should see log like "Successfully pushed Docker image to
+You should see output like "Successfully pushed Docker image to
-gcr.io/halo-kingdom-demo/setup/push-spanner-schema:latest"
+gcr.io/halo-kingdom-demo/kingdom/data-server:latest"

 Tip: If you're using [Hybrid Development](../building.md#hybrid-development) for
 containerized builds, replace `bazel run` with `tools/bazel-container-run`.